ColNet: Collaborative Optimization in Decentralized Federated Multi-task Learning Systems: Deployment and Evaluation

+In the experiments, the overlay network uses a fully connected topology, and nodes have no knowledge of other nodes’ task types.
+After each local training round, each node disseminates only its backbone parameters to all other nodes in the network.
+Adaptive task clustering is then performed based on the received backbones and local data.
+Normalized spectral clustering is used with the number of clusters set to $k$=2, after which intra-group aggregation and subsequent steps proceed.

 The experiments report four evaluation metrics: loss, precision, recall, and F1-Score.
 Since face landmark detection is a regression task, only the loss metric is used to evaluate this subtask.
 To handle class imbalance and multi-class scenarios, \textit{micro} averaging strategy is used, aggregating metrics across all classes within each task group.
 Metrics are kept separate for different groups because their labels (in the label heterogeneity scenario) or tasks (in the task heterogeneity scenario) are distinct.
-All models were developed and deployed in Python using the PyTorch framework, with Lightning as the trainer and GPUs for acceleration.